SnehaChouksey/Acadlyst/README.md

 ### 4. **Authentication & Credit System**
 - Secure sign-in via Clerk with personalized user profiles.
 - Free-tier credit system for API usage across Q&A, summarizer, and quiz features.
-- Paid tier of unlimited usage of these features.
+- Paid tier for unlimited usage of these features.

 ---